geohackweek/raster/_episodes/02-rasterconcepts.md

 numerical value.
 We use raster graphics every day ... even the screen you're reading this on implements raster graphics!
-These two methods of representing information, rasters and vectors, are complimentary, and each has their advantages.
+These two methods of representing information, rasters and vectors, are complimentary, and each has their
+advantages:

+* Vector graphics are useful for storing data that has discrete boundaries, such as country borders, land parcels, and streets. [source](http://support.esri.com/en/other-resources/gis-dictionary/term/vector%20data%20model)
+* Raster graphics are useful for storing data that varies continuously, as in an aerial photograph, a satellite image, a surface of chemical concentrations, or an elevation surface. [source](http://support.esri.com/en/other-resources/gis-dictionary/term/raster%20data%20model)

 In computer graphics, vector geometries are often rendered into raster images, effectively taking a snapshot of the geometry from a defined viewpoint.
 This makes it near-trivial for oour computer screens to display complicated graphics scenes, by reducing the complexity, detail and dimensionality down to a simple 2-D matrix.